nlsfi/beta-karttakuva.maanmittauslaitos.fi/kipa/kiinteistojaotus-qgis-beta1/vectortiles/README.md

 Download and save the QGIS Layer Style File for the Cadastre layers (kiinteistojaotus_qgis.qml) from <a href="https://raw.githubusercontent.com/nlsfi/beta-karttakuva.maanmittauslaitos.fi/master/kipa/kiinteistojaotus-qgis-beta1/vectortiles/kiinteistojaotus_qgis.qml" target="_blank">here</a>.
-QGIS Layer Style File opens in a new tab.
-Right click somewhere in the opened tab and choose "Save as...".
-Save the file, filename extension is <B>.qml</B>.
-Remember to use quatation marks around the file name.
+Right click somewhere in the content of the styling information and choose "Save as...".
+Save the file with filename extension e.g. <B>kiinteistojaotus_qgis.qml</B>.
+Remember to use quatation marks around the file name and the suffix.

 ![Connection details](./images/saving_the_file.png)